antirez/dump1090/README.md

     dump1090 --interactive --net

-In interactive mode it is possible to have a less information dense but more "arcade style" output, where the screen is refreshed every second displaying all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.
+In interactive mode it is possible to have a less information dense but more "arcade style" bitf_output, where the screen is refreshed every second displaying all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.